Sticta viviana: Description

-Sticta aymara has some similarities to S. viviana: characteristics such as small thalli size, the presence of isidia, and absence of apothecia unite these two species.
+Sticta aymara has some similarities to S. viviana: characteristics such as small thalli size, the presence of isidia, and the absence of apothecia unite these two species.
 However, S. aymara has a dark brown, scrobiculate (covered with small, shallow pits) to faveolate (with small, depressed, and pit-like structures) upper surface with cream-coloured maculae (small, flat patches or spots on the surface).

 Habitat and distribution

 Sticta viviana is an epiphytic lichen species that grows on the branches and twigs of shrubs and treelets in the páramo habitat.
-It is usually found in areas that are rather exposed to light.
+It is usually found in areas that are somewhat exposed to light.
 The paramo is a high-altitude ecosystem found in the northern Andes, which includes the mountainous regions of Venezuela, Colombia, Ecuador, Peru, and Bolivia.
-The habitat preference of Sticta viviana is likely influenced by the unique environmental conditions found in the páramo.
+The habitat preference of Sticta viviana is likely influenced by the unique environmental conditions in the páramo.